Political impact of the COVID-19 pandemic: Canada

 On 13 March 2020, the Parliament of Canada voted to suspend activity in both houses until 20 April for the House of Commons and 21 April for the Senate.
 The House of Commons' Health and Finance committees were granted the ability to hold weekly virtual meetings during the pandemic.

 The leadership contests of the Conservative Party of Canada, Green Party of British Columbia, Quebec Liberal Party and Parti Québécois were postponed.

 On 1 December 2020, the Canadian federal government announced plans for a $100 billion to kick-start the countries post-pandemic economy.
-Which is its biggest relief package since the Second World War and it will account for about to 3-4% of Canada's GDP and will bring the countries deficit to $381.6 billion.
+This is its biggest relief package since the Second World War and it will account for about to 3-4% of Canada's GDP and will bring the countries deficit to $381.6 billion.

-On 7 January the Canadian government made it compulsory that to travel to Canada that you must have returned a negative COVID-19 test prior to travel.
-It was introduced to try and prevent new strains of COVID-19 from entering thee country.
+On 7 January the Canadian government made it compulsory that travellers to Canada must have returned a negative COVID-19 test prior to travel.
+It was introduced to try to prevent new strains of COVID-19 from entering the country.
 This was to extends the restrictions on entry further from 26 March 2020 which saw a requirement that made it mandatory to isolate after entering Canada except if you were from the USA.

 China

 Multiple provincial-level administrators of the Chinese Communist Party (CCP) were dismissed over their handling of the quarantine efforts in central China.
 Some experts believe this is likely in a move to protect Communist Party general secretary Xi Jinping from people's anger over the coronavirus outbreak.
 A few countries have been using the epidemic to build political bridges with Beijing, raising accusations that these countries, which include Cambodia among others, were putting politics before health.
 Existing tensions between the United States and China may have delayed a coordinated effort to combat the outbreak in Wuhan.

-The political scientist Victor Shih has noted that certain features of COVID-19 made a strong response from Xi Jinping early in the pandemic more likely: First, COVID-19 mostly affected urban residents in dense major cities where the majority of mid-level Communist party officials lived.
+Political scientist Victor Shih noted that certain features of COVID-19 made a strong response from Xi Jinping early in the pandemic more likely: First, COVID-19 mostly affected urban residents in dense major cities where the majority of mid-level Communist party officials lived.
 Second, COVID-19 spread so rapidly and easily that the authorities were compelled to act, or else risk losing control of it entirely.

 Outlets such as Politico, Foreign Policy, and Bloomberg have reported that efforts from China to send aid to other countries and claim without evidence that the virus originated in the United States are a propaganda push for global influence while deflecting blame for its handling of the outbreak.